dblodorn/flatfiles/README.md

 # 📁 FlatFiles 📁
 Blank WP theme for API Connection.
 This is just for you to connect to the CMS and access your data via JSON!
+In fact all you really need are the functions.php file and the public/library/custom-post-type.php - so you can use custom post types.
+All the other stuff is just sugar if you want to play around and make a theme you can look at...

 See it action on this page ⛓: [https://dain.kim/archive/](https://dain.kim/archive/)

 ## WP Plugins you need: